 There are tools and tactics you can use to make it more likely that a journalist will pay attention to your press release, which is one step closer to getting positive news coverage.
 For your next press release, you can try:

 A great headline or subject line that concisely summarizes your information and encourages further reading

 Some visuals or graphic elements, like photos, videos and infographics, that will help break up the text or add to your story

 Ensuring that it’s written clearly and quickly gets to the point

 Hiring a PR firm to manage your media relations for you

 The right PR firm can craft your story and explain your news in a way that will capture media attention.
 At Axia, we use well-written press releases and other PR tools to help you generate earned media for increased brand recognition and profitability.
-Contact us today or download our free e-book Learn Media Relations from the Media to find out how we work to ensure that your company’s messages are accurately communicated to the media.
+Contact us today or download our e-book Learn Media Relations from the Media to find out how we work to ensure that your company’s messages are accurately communicated to the media.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.

 Featured image credit: 123rf.com